nyckosleducmanage/renew-cert/README.md

 expire in ≤ 59 days and ≥ 50 days;

-have not exceeded the 50‑certs/day safeguard Cloudflare.
+have not exceeded the 50‑certs/week safeguard CloudLet's Encrypt SSLflare.

 No manual action is needed/just ensure the GitHub secrets remain valid.